osg-htc/virtual-school-2021/docs/materials/software/part1-ex2-wrapper.md

 We now need to make some changes to our submit file.

-1. Make a copy of your previous submit file and open it.
+1. Make a copy of your previous submit file and open it to edit.

 1. Since we are now using a wrapper script, that will be our job's executable.
 Replace the original `blastx` exeuctable with the name of our wrapper script and comment out the arguments line.